 Some of the doubts and fears that often come up when we practice being direct, honest, and clear are:

 Sound familiar?
 I have these thoughts running through my mind too.
-When these thoughts get too loud, instead of asking directly, we might hint at our needs, use criticism or passive aggressive behaviors to express our needs, tell ourselves that it is better not to depend on others, and/or bury our needs to the point that we cannot recognize them anymore.
-Instead of building a healthy relationship dynamic, we may end up unconsciously and unintentionally self-sabotaging our relationship.
+When these thoughts get too loud, instead of asking directly, I might hint at my needs, use criticism or passive aggressive behaviors to express my needs, tell myself that it is better not to depend on others, and/or bury my needs to the point that I cannot recognize them anymore.
+Instead of building a healthy relationship dynamic, I may end up unconsciously and unintentionally self-sabotaging my relationship.

-The skillful ways to ask for what we want and need maximizes the chance that the other person can (1) hear it accurately and (2) want to fulfill it.
+The skillful ways to ask for what you want and need maximizes the chance that the other person can hear it accurately and want to fulfill it.
 This way of asking is not demanding, intimidating, aggressive, critical, burdening, or obligatory.
 It is not setting ultimatums, escalating emotionally, using guilt and shame, or persuading the other person.
-When we are clear, direct, and confident in what we want, we give the other person the opportunity to come closer to us, to understand us better, to step up into their higher self, and to care for us in ways that are meaningful to us.
-Below are the five strategies to ask for what you want in a healthy way that challenges these myths of healthy communication in a relationship.
+When you are clear, direct, and confident in what you want, you give the other person the opportunity to come closer to yo, to understand you better, to step up into their higher self, and to care for you in ways that are meaningful to you.
+Below are the five strategies to ask for what you want in a healthy way that challenges the myths of healthy communication in a relationship.
 These strategies come from Emotionally Focused Couples Therapy, Non-Violent Communication, and Interpersonal Effectiveness Skills.

 1. Assume Good Intentions